nhsconnect/Dose-Syntax-Implementation/pages/explore/careconnect-medicationDispense-1.md

 Refer to the "Overview" page of this section for guidance on **medicationReference** and **quantity**.

 Refer to the "Dosage Structure" section for guidance on **dosageInstruction**.

+## text ##

+To support backwards compatibility, the text narrative must be populated with a medically equivalent human readable textual representation of the complete medication dispense.

+At the time of writing, implementation guidance is still in production and will be included within a future version of this publication.